asmfadholi/vue-simple-chatbot/README.md

                     user: true,
                     validator: (value) => {
                         if (isNaN(value)) {
-                            return 'value should be a number';
+                            return 'Value should be a number';
                         }
                         return true;
                     },
-                    trigger: '2'
+                    trigger: '3'
                 },
                 {
                     id: '3',
                     hideInput: true,
-                    message: 'Bye',
+                    message: 'Enjoy your activities!',
                     end: true
                 },
             ]